webclinic017/edgedb/docs/reference/reference/bindings/datetime.rst

    example)
 3. Converting from Gel specific type (if there is one) to native type and back (depending on the difference in precision)
-4. Parsing a string to an Gel specific type (this operation is optional to implement, but if it is implemented, it must obey the rules)
+4. Parsing a string to a Gel specific type (this operation is optional to implement, but if it is implemented, it must obey the rules)